Emelio101/balance-sheet/README.md

   'Food',
   'Housing',
   'Transport',
-  'Your New Category',  // Add here
+  'Your New Category',
 ];

 final List<String> _incomeCategories = [
   'Salary',
   'Business',
-  'Your New Source',  // Add here
+  'Your New Source',
 ];
 ```